-So can you work in Spain?
+So can you expect to find work as a foreigner in Spain?

-Well, first things first: you’ll probably need a visa.
+First things first: you’ll probably need a visa.
 Salaries aren’t up to US or northern European standards.
 And the work culture is a bit different.

-First question I get asked all the time…
+Here’s the first thing I get asked all the time…